Eliphaz: Third Discourse

 28:20 Whence then cometh wisdom? and where is the place of understanding?
 28:21 Seeing it is hid from the eyes of all living, and kept close [hidden] from the fowls of the air.
 28:22 Destruction and death say, We have heard the fame thereof with our ears [but we know it not].

-True wisdom is of God and begins with R E S P E C T for God and the diligent DOING of his commandments.
+True wisdom is of God and begins with R E S P E C T for God and diligently learning and living by every Word of God.

 Psalm 111:10 The fear of the Lord is the beginning of wisdom: a good understanding have all they that do his commandments: his praise endureth for ever.